improbable-eng/kedge/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/improbable-eng/kedge)](https://goreportcard.com/report/github.com/improbable-eng/kedge)
 [![Apache 2.0 License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-:warning: WARNING :warning: This project is planned to be deprecated in unspecify future.
+:warning: WARNING :warning: This project is planned to be deprecated in unspecified future.
 What does it mean?

 Improbable plans to replace kedge, thus stop actively maintaining this project.
 Currently kEdge has still many advantages like OpenID Connect support, k8s resolver and adhoc & auto discovered backends routings, but we plan to migrate those to the new solution over time.
+Main reason is new emerging open source projects like envoy and linkerd with dedicated teams and community to ensure top performance, security and features.

 Since this project has zero known users to us, we plan to archive this project once new solution will be choosen & migrated onto.

 If you use kEdge and you would be affected, reach us via GH issue or slack!